 This week, I’d like to chat with you about fashion retail technologies.
 You’ve heard a lot about e-commerce start-ups, dozens of businesses that are launching on e-commerce.
 But did you know there are tons of businesses out there to help make you do your job better, easier, and faster?
 A couple of these companies might surprise you, but you’ll find that through a lot of due diligence and research, you’ll ultimately be able to save money and hopefully keep your eye on the bottom line: sales.

-FlixStock is pretty innovative and kind of something you might have already thought about once upon a time when trying to get products up on your website.
-As we all know, to have a really efficient eCommerce presence and to be able to pull together LookBooks and other types of marketing collateral we need to have images that are easy and ready to go.
+FlixStock is pretty innovative and something you might have already thought about once upon a time trying to get products on your website.
+Of course, to have a really efficient e-commerce presence and pull together lookbooks and other marketing collateral, you need images that are easy and ready to go.

-Now the other company I’d like to chat with you about is called Celery.
-Celery’s pretty new.
-I recently just found out about them, but what I thought was so cool is that what they’re doing is allowing designers and brands to pre-sell their items in a very easy, easy way.
-So what does that mean for you?
-Well, if you’re working on a new collection and you’ve secured manufacturing, but you want to get an idea of the markets and if the products going to go, you go ahead and sign up through them and you can put your product on there, put the copy and start testing.
+Celery is pretty new.
+What I think is so cool is that they’re allowing designers and brands to pre-sell their items in a very easy, easy way.
+If you’re working on a new collection and you’ve secured manufacturing but want an idea of the markets and if your products will sell, sign up with Celery, put your product on their site, add the copy and start testing.

 This is extremely valuable because you want to get an idea of what customers want.
 How else can you refine your assortment and edit that process before you take it to buyers and before you start approaching boutiques?

 There are tons of other fashion retail tech companies out there.
 If you have any questions or want to talk more, please feel free to email us at Hello@ScalingRetail.com.